-- Fully asynchronous service layer
+- A fully asynchronous service layer

 - Reactive programming model

 The new Xoxoday architecture is a significant departure from previous generic monolithic architecture.
 Dynamic JVM languages combined with an asynchronous Java API and the reactive programming model have proven to be a powerful combination to enable safe and efficient development of the highly concurrent code.
-This mixed with right technology on backend and frontend has helped Xoxoday to look ahead and prepare for the scale the team is aiming to achieve.
+This mixed with the right technology on backend and frontend has helped Xoxoday to look ahead and prepare for the scale the team is aiming to achieve.

 All the scheduled jobs run on AWS Lambda.
-Xoxoday has a very efficient cataloging team, which also takes and validates data from crawled dataset, which is also scheduled powered by python and saves data in AWS Dynamo DB.
-With such huge dataset, it is almost impossible to do it manually and hence the team at Frogo has developed Drools rule engine which is at a nascent stage but soon to become mainstream.
+Xoxoday has a very efficient cataloging team, which also takes and validates data from the crawled dataset, which is also scheduled powered by python and saves data in AWS Dynamo DB.
+With such a huge dataset, it is almost impossible to do it manually and hence the team at Frogo has developed Drools rule engine which is at a nascent stage but soon to become mainstream.
 The data is finally presented after transformation and filtration, which is done using Apache Spark on AWS EMR.

 The team is now focused on intelligent empowerment.
 Long-time R&D topics like machine learning and artificial intelligence have already penetrated to practical application scenario and the team is playing around with POC to be brought on the platform.
 Altogether, this space is looking very interesting and right up for the disruption.

 Abhishek Kumar is the Co-Founder of Xoxoday.
 He is also a B-Tech graduate from IIT Bombay and has been a serial entrepreneur since then.
-He brings over 9 years of experience in technology, e-commerce, big data, analytics and overall automation processes from business to operations.
-In the past he has co-founded Evening Flavours.com, Prodintel Technologies and worked with companies such as Manhattan Associates & Synopsis.
+He brings over 9 years of experience in technology, e-commerce, big data, analytics, and overall automation processes from business to operations.
+In the past, he has co-founded Evening Flavours.com, Prodintel Technologies, and worked with companies such as Manhattan Associates & Synopsis.